The Top 5 Benefits Of Manual Exposure In Photography

 Over/Under Exposure

 For artistic images where the photographer prefers a purposeful overexposed or underexposed image, manual settings are the only way to achieve it.
-Automatic settings aim to eliminate these “mistakes” in each and every changing setting, but manual mode puts the power to alter an image in either direction in the photographer’s own hands.
+Automatic settings aim to eliminate these “mistakes” in every changing setting, but manual mode puts the power to alter an image in either direction in the photographer’s own hands.